krunalbadlani/crack_sensing_circuit/README.md

 I would like to acknowedge the following resources and people for their support:
 1. FOSSEE, IIT Bombay:-  https://fossee.in/
 2. Steve Hoover, Founder, Redwood EDA
 3. Kunal Ghosh, Co-founder, VSD Corp.
 Pvt.
-Ltd. - kunalpghosh@gmail.com https://www.vlsisystemdesign.com/
+Ltd. - kunalpghosh@gmail.com https://www.vlsisystemdesign.com/ and the SKY130 IPs by VSD
 4. Sumanto Kar, eSim Team, FOSSEE
 5. IIT B - http://iitb.ac.in/
 6. https://www.google.co.in/